-IPHS 300 AI FOR THE HUMANITIES Credit: 0.5 QR
+IPHS 300 CREDITS: 0.5 QR

 Does our intelligence and creativity define us as humans?
 If so, what does it mean when advances in Artificial Intelligence enable machines to think and create in ways that seem increasingly like us?
 As AI research expands beyond familiar computational intelligence into areas of emotion, theory of mind and consciousness, how will new discoveries redefine our sense of identity, purpose and human value?
 Can AI that builds upon synthetic and biologically-inspired models serve as a mirror to our own cognitive processes, biases and limits to self-knowledge?
 This course blends the conceptual with a hands-on laboratory approach to AI.
 We explore computational analyses of text, image and sound by contrasting and synthesizing traditional methods with recent innovations in Machine Learning.
 Our laboratories will focus on popular tools and real-world problems that explore the gamut of machine intelligence from simple symbolic logic and statistical machine learning to deep neural nets and genetic algorithms.
 In parallel, we will consider a wide range of ethical and social implications and explore generative art.
 How will rapidly evolving computational intelligence change our ideas about ethics and politics?
 How will it change our ideas about our interpretation and appreciation of art, music and literature?
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 Offered every year.